Frequently Asked Question

 » How long are the track meets?
 Track meets usually start at 9:00 am and last all day.

 » When is track and field season?
-Track and field season starts on January 30th, 2018 and finishes with the AAU National Junior Olympic Games in Des Moines, Iowa from July 28th to August 4th, 2018.
+Track and field season starts on January 28th, 2019 and finishes with the AAU National Junior Olympic Games in Greensboro, North Carolina from July 27th to August 3th, 2019.

 » My child competes in other sports can he/she still join the track team?
 Yes, however we ask that you let us know when he/she will miss track practice and competitions.